Surface: Perception of surfaces

-The surface of an object is the part of the object that is primarily perceived.
+The surface of an object is the part of the object that is typically first perceived, primarily using the senses of sight and touch.
 Humans equate seeing the surface of an object with seeing an object.
 For example, in looking at an automobile, it is normally not possible to see the engine, electronics, and other internal structures, but the object is still recognized as an automobile because the surface identifies it as one.
 Conceptually, the "surface" of an object can be defined as the topmost layer of atoms.
 Many objects and organisms have a surface that is in some way distinct from their interior.
 For example, the peel of an apple has very different qualities from the interior of the apple, and the exterior surface of a radio may have very different components from the interior.
 Peeling the apple constitutes removal of the surface, ultimately leaving a different surface with a different texture and appearance, identifiable as a peeled apple.
 Removing the exterior surface of an electronic device may render its purpose unrecognizable.
-By contrast, removing the outermost layer of a rock or the topmost layer of liquid contained in a glass would leave a substance or material with the same composition, only slightly reduced in volume.
+By contrast, removing the outermost layer of a rock or the topmost layer of liquid contained in a glass would leave a new surface of that substance or material with the same composition, only slightly reduced in volume.